skepticaldude/devops-learning/cloud-labs/google-cloud/Google Cloud Fundamentals: Core Infrastructure/Storage in the Cloud/Bigtable.md

 Typically this is used to serve data to applications, dashboards, and data services.

-Data can also be streamed in through a variety of popular stream processing frameworks like Dataflow Streaming, Spark Streaming, and Storm.
+Data can also be streamed in through a variety of popular stream processing frameworks like;
+* Dataflow Streaming
+* Spark Streaming
+* and Storm.

-And if streaming is not an option, data can also be read from and written to Bigtable through batch processes like Hadoop MapReduce, Dataflow, or Spark.
+And if streaming is not an option, data can also be read from and written to Bigtable through batch processes like
+* Hadoop
+* MapReduce
+* Dataflow
+* Spark.

 Often, summarized or newly calculated data is written back to Bigtable or to a downstream database.